 Entities who participate in the ICIP include New Mexico municipalities, counties, tribes, state agencies and other New Mexico entities such as mutual domestic water associations, soil and water conservation associations, acequias, land grants, flood control districts and water sanitation districts.

 The ICIP includes information that describes an individual entity’s planning process, goals, trends, inventory, as well as a summary and details of projects planned for the next five years.
 Details include project priority, description, budget, possible funding sources, operating expenses and implementation schedule.
 From its total projects that it lists, the entity picks its top five projects that they wish to earmark for funding consideration during the New Mexico January legislative session.
-For local governments, ICIPs are usually due October 1, 2012.
+For local governments, ICIPs are usually due in September each year.